 The Auto Care Association‘s Young Auto Care Network Group, also known as YANG and its Automotive Warehouse distributors Association, AWDA, are wisely paving the way for future leaders in the industry.
-Its “Next Step” program hosted a scholarship for ten young (under 40) auto-care professionals to join its inaugural YANG Spring Leadership Days (SLD), which focused on leadership development, as well as challenges and opportunities within the auto care market.
+Its “Next Step” program hosted a scholarship for ten young (under 40) auto-care professionals to join its inaugural YANG Spring Leadership Days (SLD).
+The focus was on leadership development, as well as challenges and opportunities within the auto care market.
 They went into detail about the industry now, and the auto repair industry outlook for the future.

-As a Chinese proverb goes, “The journey of a thousand miles begins with a single step,” and Openbay was grateful to have been invited on this journey.
+As a Chinese proverb goes, “The journey of a thousand miles begins with a single step,” and at Openbay, we were grateful to have been invited on this journey.

 On Leadership: John Washbish, president & CEO, Aftermarket Auto Parts Alliance

 “Employee satisfaction = customer service.”